-Travel advice for novel coronavirus COVID-19
+Travel advice for novel coronavirus disease

-Advice before travel
+Advice before travel (if you must travel)

-Advice during travel
+Advice during travel (if you must travel)

 - As with all infections, thorough hand washing with soap and water is an important preventative measure.
 Alcohol-based hand disinfection may be an option if hand-washing facilities are unavailable.

-Seek medical attention for symptoms of pneumonia (fever, cough and breathing difficulties).
-Avoid coughing on others, wash your hands frequently and thoroughly and avoid travelling if you are ill.
+- Avoid coughing on others, wash your hands frequently and thoroughly and avoid travelling if you are ill.

 Students and other people who are staying in areas with widespread transmission over a longer period should follow the advice from the Norwegian Ministry of Foreign Affairs, local health authorities and educational institutions/employers.

 Follow the general travel advice for vaccines for other infectious diseases and other preventative measures.